 Discouraged in Writing?
 Start Here!

-Let’s see if this sounds familiar: you’re sitting in front of the screen, fingers on the keyboard, and you’re absolutely ready to start writing.
-You know what you want to write; you can see the scenes play out in your head.
-You hear your characters’ voices and practically feel their environment.
-But…getting that information to translate into real words is like pushing on a glacier.
+Let’s see if this sounds familiar: you’re staring at your screen, fingers on the keyboard, and you are so ready to start writing.
+You can see the scenes play out in your head, you can hear your characters’ voices, and you feel like you could step right into the story.
+But…turning those ideas and visions into real words feels like pushing on a glacier.
 You get antsy.
-You sit there for a long time, or maybe you pace back and forth or go grab a cookie.
-Maybe you write a sentence, or maybe even three.
-Perhaps you manage to get a page or more.
-Or perhaps you walk away from a blank page, promising to come back to it later.
+You sit there for a long time, your fingers frozen in place.
+Or maybe you pace back and forth or go grab a cookie.
+Maybe you write a sentence, or even a few pages.
+Or maybe you walk away from a blank page, promising to come back to it later.

+Are you experiencing something like that?
 That’s where I was.
-The first time I really sat down to write a novel, I managed to write a page and a half over the span of several hours.
-And every moment of it felt torturous.
-But the real kicker?
-When I read what I wrote, I didn’t like it at all.
-Talk about bitter disappointment.
-I went back again and again, but I saw no improvement.
+The first time I sat down to write a novel, I managed to write a page and a half over the span of several torturous hours.
+It was not fun.
+And the real kicker?
+When I read what I wrote, I didn’t like it.
+Not at all.
+I was bitterly disappointed, and nothing seemed to improve after several difficult rounds.
 So, I gave up.

 Until things changed.